-- Ensure that all of the camera lenses are dust and smudge-free prior to flight. - Inspect the battery magnets and connections for damage and debris prior to flight. - Inspect propeller blades for nicks, cracks, or other visible damage prior to flight. - Inspect the chassis for damage and debris prior to flight. - Ensure all 4 arms are fully deployed against the hard stops and levers are fully seated against the arms prior to initiating flight.
+- Ensure that all of the camera lenses are dust and smudge-free prior to flight. - Inspect the battery magnets and connections for damage and debris prior to flight. - Inspect propeller blades for nicks, cracks, or other visible damage prior to flight. - Inspect the chassis for damage and debris prior to flight. - Remove the gimbal retaining clip from the front-facing camera. - Ensure any Battery Saver or Low Power modes are disabled on your mobile device.
+These modes may interfere with Skydio's ability to communicate with the device and negatively impact your flight experience. - When flying Skydio X2, ensure all 4 arms are fully deployed against the hard stops.
+Ensure arm clamps are fully seated prior to initiating flight.
 Failure to do so may result in unstable flight and/or a loss of control.
-A moderate amount of force should be required to fully seat the lever to the arm if the lever can be closed with low effort, damage has occurred within the hinge and the drone should not be flown.
+A moderate amount of force is required to fully seat the clamp to the arm if the arm clamp closes with low effort, damange has occurred within the hinge and the drone should not be flown.